yukoba/nd4j/getstarted.md

                    <version>${nd4j.version}</version>
                  </dependency>

-This is the core implementation that handles most of the interoperability of different implementations.
+This is the core implementation that handles most of the interop.

 You'll also need to specify a backend dependency.

 ND4J supports several backends, ranging from Cuda to different native implementations.
 While there are several Blas implementations on the JVM, none of them support a Matlab/Numpy-like interface.
 See our [downloads](http://nd4j.org/downloads.html) page for a more thorough explanation on the backends available.

 ## Jblas